-- You should try first to complete your assignments without any assistance.
-If you succeed, you'll learn the most - However, if you are stuck, you are allowed to receive help with assignments, but you are not allowed to copy code from a helper, the internet, or anywhere, to complete the assignment. - A good rule of thumb to know that you're not cheating is if you can talk with others about how you might approach a solution, but not write down or record any notes.
-Next go do a different activity for at least an hour, for example studying for a different class.
-Then after that hour if you can finish the assignment without looking at any code or resources that helped you solve it, and you are able to explain how it works, then you're not cheating.
+- You should try to complete your assignments by yourself, from what you've learned from the readings and lecture.
+If you can, you'll probably do well on the coding sections of the exams. - You may use Large Language Models (LLM's) such as ChatGPT, Microsoft Copilot, etc., but if you do, then you must cite them.
+According to the MLA (https://style.mla.org/citing-generative-ai/), writers should - Cite a generative AI tool whenever you paraphrase, quote, or incorporate into your own work any content (whether text, image, data, or other) that was created by it - Acknowledge all functional uses of the tool (like editing your prose or translating words) in a note, your text, or another suitable location. - Take care to vet the secondary sources it cites. - In this course you have to submit not only your solution, but also the prompts you used and the text that was returned, in a format that is text only (no screen shots or pictures) and easy for the marker to read. - Yoyu may ask others for help on assignments, but you are not allowed to copy code from a helper, the internet, or anywhere, to complete the assignment. - A good rule of thumb to know that you're not cheating is if you can talk with others about how you might approach a solution, but not write down or record any notes.
+Next, go do a different activity for at least an hour, for example, studying for a different class.
+Then after that hour if you can finish the assignment without looking at any code or resources that helped you solve it, and you can explain how it works, then you're not cheating.